 Our experienced, caring staff of counselors and therapists specialize in helping youth and families work through substance use issues, mental health issues, behavior concerns, family conflict, and many other issues that affect youth and their relationships with family members and others.

 I am the substance use treatment specialist for IOP groups.
 I also am one of the facilitators for the DUI/DWAI education and therapy classes.
 I have my BA, Certification in Impaired Driver Education, and am a CAC II.
 I am a straightforward, down-to-earth person, and that is how I teach.
-I use a few different techniques in my groups, such as motivational interviewing, CBT, and DBT.
+I use different techniques in my groups, such as Motivational Interviewing, Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy.
 I have been a substance use counselor since 2008 and have been with the DUI/DWAI program at Turning Point since 2016.

 I have worked at Turning Point for eleven years as a Crisis Intervention Counselor helping young people and their families overcome mental and substance use issues.
 I have a background in Bilingual Educational Counseling and have a master’s degree from the University of Wisconsin Whitewater.
 I have worked as an Alternative High School teacher and Counselor, as well as a Bilingual Elementary School Counselor in the Loveland and Fort Collins area for over 40 years.
 I also have Hispanic Leadership, Conflict Resolution, and Drug and Alcohol training throughout the state of Colorado.
 I am married and I have two boys, and I currently live in the Loveland area.
 When I’m not helping young people, I like to garden and restore old classic cars.